 Several months before the event, Griffin had sent Elder a special present for Christmas: a scalloped, painted, and pinstriped turkey breast.

-Three of Elder’s “American Fetish” pieces and his lettering were featured on Eagles album covers: One of These Nights (1975); Their Greatest Hits (1971-1975) (1976; the best-selling album in U.S. history at 38 million-plus and counting per the RIAA’s last tally in August 2018); and The Very Best Of… (2003).
+Three of Elder’s “American Fetish” pieces and his lettering were featured on Eagles album covers: One of These Nights (1975); Their Greatest Hits (1971-1975) (1976; still the best-selling album in U.S. history at 40 million-plus and counting, certified quadruple Diamond by the Recording Industry Association of America in its January 2026 tally); and The Very Best Of… (2003).

 So untold millions of music fans around the world might not know Boyd Elder by name, but they know those images.